mabraham/wcs_randomizer/README.md

 (Don't start a second server, however, that will use a different port like 8001 or something.)

 To clean up, simply delete that file.
-Then you must reconfigure the webserver (migrate and createsuperuser above) and enter new dancers.
+Then you must reconfigure the webserver (`migrate` and `createsuperuser` above) and enter new dancers.

 ## If something goes wrong

 Switch to manual drawing!
+Prepare numbers and a bowl in advance, and put the appropriate numbers in the bowl.